Katharina Zell: Writings and works

-One of Katharina’s titles and occupations was that of a pamphleteer.
+One of Katharina's titles and occupations was that of a pamphleteer.
 Pamphlets were essential for Protestantism during the Reformation.
-Zitzlsperger writes “Without pamphlets the Reformation would arguably not have had the same outcome.
+Zitzlsperger writes, "Without pamphlets the Reformation would arguably not have had the same outcome.
 The pamphlets served to inform a wide audience quickly and with dogmatic effectiveness on current affairs.
 Noblewomen of the time would have been most likely in the public eye with their pamphlets much more than Katharina who, as a middle-class woman, tended to be less exposed since she was writing more for her local community.

 As a woman of this time period, Katharina did face some challenges that the male pamphleteers would not have had.
-In facing criticism Katharina would remind her criticizers that she never forgot her responsibility as a wife and that she was her husband’s partner.
-In doing so, Katharina showed his acknowledgment of her important role, and gave value to her personal contributions, “This is why my pious husband only called me his curate, although I never stood on the pulpit – something I did not have to do in my line of duties.”
+In facing criticism Katharina would remind her criticizers that she never forgot her responsibility as a wife and that she was her husband's partner.
+In doing so, Katharina showed his acknowledgment of her important role, and gave value to her personal contributions, "This is why my pious husband only called me his curate, although I never stood on the pulpit – something I did not have to do in my line of duties."

-Katharina’s voice was not just heard in Strasbourg.
-Martin Luther was personally familiar with her writing, and received a personal copy of Katharina’s first public text, Letter to the suffering women of the community of Kentzingen, who believe in Christ, sisters with me in Jesus Christ.
+Katharina's voice was not just heard in Strasbourg.
+Martin Luther was personally familiar with her writing, and received a personal copy of Katharina's first public text, Letter to the suffering women of the community of Kentzingen, who believe in Christ, sisters with me in Jesus Christ.
 Katharina also met Martin Luther at some point in her lifetime.

-One of Katharina’s works was a set of books (in four volumes) containing the hymns of the Bohemian Brethren.
+One of Katharina's works was a set of books (in four volumes) containing the hymns of the Bohemian Brethren.
 In contrast to much of the other work that is known of Katharina, she took almost no part in the writing of the hymns in the book.
 The book had originally been produced in 1531 by Michael Weisse who gave strict instructions for the actual text of the book to not be altered, though she did add two other hymns.
 What Katharina did have some control over was the actual music behind the hymns, which went through some major changes by her.
 It is possible that Katharina had an assistant she relied on for the musical adaptation, though no such assistant is mentioned by her.
 Katharina's preface to the song book reveals her concern for the spiritual well-being of the laity, especially women:

-"I found such an understanding of the works of God in this songbook that I want all people to understand it.
-I ought much rather to call it a teaching, prayer, and praise book than a songbook."

 She considered these Bohemian songs more suitable in subject matter than any liturgical German hymns which had been published in Strasbourg.
 However, her editions of these books were never reprinted.